Acts 27 Lesson

 DEFINING TRUST

-Trust is defined by Google dictionary as"A f irm belief in the reliability, truth, ability, or strength of someone or something.”
+• “A firm belief in the reliability, truth, ability, or strength of someone or something.”
+(Source: Google Dictionary)

 1. Reliable,